 The difference is what happens after transcription:

-When you do want polished prose, Infina's $10/mo cloud add-on is built exactly to win that use case: sharper cloud transcription and full LLM polish, switched on only when you want it.
-Cancel anytime and you still own the app for $99, with nothing extra to keep paying for.
+When you do want polished prose, Infina's $9.99/mo cloud add-on is built exactly to win that use case: sharper cloud transcription and full LLM polish, switched on only when you want it.
+Cancel the add-on anytime and the on-device app keeps running on your $99/year plan.

 Hands-free: where the two tools split